OAAB-Modding/Data/Developer Tools/## Prerelease Instructions.md

 --7.
 Ashfall Interop: add new objects to the interop --8.
 CSO Interop: add new objects and textures to the interop --9.
 Update readme, metadata, and fomod versions
 --10.
+Check metadata file with VS Code for typos
+--11.
 Confirm ESM date
---11.
+--12.
 Document change log
---12.
+--13.
 Publish dev blog update
---13.
+--14.
 Publish to Nexus

 #OAAB Integrations Postrelease Instructions (when applicable)
 --1.
 OAAB Creature Loot: add new ingredients to vanilla creatures